microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraRoleAssignment.md

 ## Description

-the `New-EntraRoleAssignment` cmdlet creates a new Microsoft Entra role assignment.
+The `New-EntraRoleAssignment` cmdlet creates a new Microsoft Entra role assignment.

 ## Examples